Hot blue progenitors of stellar-mass black holes: Watching stars become black holes -- the story so far

 Current disappearing-star surveys thus provide important empirical constraints, but the interpretation of individual candidates remains uncertain.
 Most observational efforts to date have been most sensitive to luminous cool supergiants, although some multi-band searches also probe hotter progenitors over a limited range of temperatures \citep[e.g.][]{Adams2017,Neustadt2021}.
 In practice, however, current surveys remain significantly less sensitive to the hot, compact stripped progenitors predicted by many BH-formation channels.
 As a result, most candidates identified to date are cool supergiants, including RSG and yellow supergiant (YSG) candidates, although one blue supergiant (BSG) candidate has also been reported \citep{Neustadt2021}.
 As we show below, theoretical models predict that direct BH formation may often occur for more compact progenitors.
-These stars are hotter, bluer and observationally distinct from the cool supergiants that dominate current search strategies.
+These stars are hotter, bluer and observationally distinct from the cool supergiants that dominate current search strategies\footnote{\citet{Yoon2012} and \citet{Eldridge2013} have shown that stripped-envelope progenitors are expected to be optically faint and therefore difficult to identify in pre-explosion imaging, and the scarcity of observed Type Ib/c progenitors is broadly consistent with this expectation.}.
 A systematic prediction of the photometric properties of BH progenitors across evolutionary channels is therefore required to interpret disappearing-star surveys and to guide future searches.